Performing Access Reviews

 Notes

-- Delegation can be performed by the assigned reviewer or the certification owner.
+- Delegation can be performed by the assigned reviewer or the certification owner or Admins with Owner, Admin, or IT Admin roles (or custom Access Reviews permissions, if enabled) can also perform this action.

 - After delegation: